Skip to main content

 The world’s first Rewilding Centre

-In 2023 the charity plans to open the Dundreggan Rewilding Centre, the first of its kind in the world.
+In 2023 the charity will open the Dundreggan Rewilding Centre, the first of its kind in the world.
 The Centre will employ some 15 people and will include an exhibition space, cafe and classrooms, and give access to a forest play area and all-ability trails.
 A 40-bed accommodation building will allow for longer experiences for students, researchers and volunteers.

 The Rewilding Centre will really put Glen Moriston on the map, and there will be benefits for the local economy too,” says Doug Gilbert, Dundreggan’s Conservation Manager.